exercism/jq/concepts/variables/introduction.md

 # Introduction

 Recall that a `jq` program is a _pipeline of expressions_.
-Variable assigmnent follows this rule.
-A variable assignment is an expression that looks like:
+Variable assigmnent follows this rule: a variable assignment is an expression that looks like:

 ```jq
 ... | expr as $varname | ...